Home Metro Vancouver Municipalities and Parts of Town Langley British Columbia

 Langley Wineries

-In addition to the above places of interest, Langley is also home to a number of great wineries including the following:
+In addition to the above places of interest, Langley is also home to a number of great wineries such as:

 In addition to wineries, Langley is also home to other types of distilleries and breweries, including the following:

-• Roots and Wings Distillery – Langley’s first craft distillery using crops grown on their own farm at 7897 240th Street.
+- Roots and Wings Distillery – Langley’s first craft distillery using crops grown on the farm itself at 7897 240th Street.

 For a list of additional attractions and places of interest, check out our article about the community of Fort Langley.